springbootbuch/database_examples/README.md

 [![Build Status](https://travis-ci.org/springbootbuch/database_examples.svg?branch=master)](https://travis-ci.org/springbootbuch/database_examples)

-## Running
+## Building and Running

-You'll need PostgreSQL listening to its standard port on your host.

-Use
+database_examples uses jOOQ code generation, so it needs a running PostgreSQL during build.
+The project also does some integration tests agains another PostgreSQL database running on docker which must be installed.

+You can either setup PostgreSQL natively on your machine, create a database user `spring_postgres` with the same password having access to database `dvdrental` or use the Maven to fire up an instance on docker with

 ```
 mvn docker:start
 ```

-to startup a container.

-## Building

-The project does some integration tests using docker.
-You got to have Docker installed for your system to build the project using
+The project is ready configured to run agains this database.

+Build it with

 ```
 mvn clean verify